Topdu/OpenOCR/README.md

 <div align="center">

-<h1> OpenOCR: An Open-Source Toolkit for General OCR Research and Applications </h1>
+<h1> OpenOCR: An Open-Source Toolkit for General-OCR Research and Applications </h1>

 <h5 align="center"> If you find this project useful, please give us a star🌟. </h5>